Best Mattress for Sciatica

 As you’re reading this, you probably already know how terrible sciatica can be for sleep quality.

-1. Nectar Sleep – Memory Foam Mattress
+1. Nectar Memory Foam – Best Overall

-Nectar Sleep memory foam mattressThe Nectar mattress (read my review here) is a very popular mattress, generally, in the UK – even for those withot back issues.
+The Nectar mattress (read my review here) is a very popular mattress, generally, in the UK – even for those without back issues.

-It is a great choice for anyone who suffers with sciatica or any other type of lower back pain.
+Honestly, it’s a great choice for anyone who suffers with sciatica or any other type of lower back pain.
 Why?
 Because it consists of 3 layers, with 2 of them being memory foam.
 This is in addition to a supportive layer that offers 7 different zones of support.
 The result is a mattress that provides ample cushioning and plenty of support.
 This is without too much of the sinking feeling that it often associated with memory foam mattresses.

 The great thing about the Nectar Sleep mattress is that you get a full year to try it out and make sure that it’s right for you.